Gilbert Cayetano Huesca (1915 – 2009)

 The doctor explained that enlarged tonsils and adenoids could cause such symptoms, well as her labored breathing.
 Why they were enlarged was yet to be determined, but to start with he prescribed a course of antibiotics in case it was a bacterial infection.
 If the antibiotics did not work, my sister might need surgery to have her adenoids removed.
 In any case, he would see her again in a few days.

 My two other little sisters and I, watching from the door, grimaced.
 “Why do they have to add a noise to her?”
-My baby sister whispered.
+My baby sister asked in a stage whisper.
 “No, silly,” I corrected her.
 “They’re called adenoids.
-And if they don’t get better, then the doctor has has to take them out.”
-My second sister, always quick to get to the heart of the problem, asked, “So what are adenoids anyway, and are they bad?”
+And if they don’t get better, then the doctor has has to take ’em out.”
+My second sister, always quick to get to the heart of the problem, asked, “So that means they’re bad.
+Does he have to take ’em out of us, too?”
 I knew as little as she did.
 We leaned in closer to get a clue.

 My parents, somewhat relieved, thanked the doctor for coming.
 “How much do we owe you?” my father asked.